ghc-proposals/ghc-proposals/proposals/0000-quiet-foralls.rst

 Here the type-lambda ``\ @b ->`` binds the type variable ``b`` in the body of the lambda, just as the term-lambda ``\(x::b) ->`` binds ``x`` in the body.
 Proposal 425 makes a good case for the usefulness of this feature.
-Note in particular tha the scoped variables arising from type signatures (using ``-XExtendedForAllScope``) are irrelevant here.
+Note in particular that the scoped variables arising from type signatures (using ``-XExtendedForAllScope``) are irrelevant here.

 Now supppose that the functions's type was ::